microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPasswordPolicy.md

 ```

 ## Description
-the Get-EntraBetaPasswordPolicy cmdlet can be used to retrieve the values associated with the Password Expiry
+The Get-EntraBetaPasswordPolicy cmdlet can be used to retrieve the values associated with the Password Expiry
-window or Password Expiry Notification window for a tenant or specified domain.
+Window or Password Expiry Notification window for a tenant or specified domain.
 When a domain name is
-specified, it must be a verified domain for the company.
+Specified, it must be a verified domain for the company.

 ## Examples